 The health plan individual case management program enables the claims administrator to assist you to obtain medically appropriate care in a more economical, cost-effective and coordinated manner during prolonged periods of intensive medical care.
 Through a case manager, the claims administrator will discuss possible options for an alternative plan of treatment which may include services not covered under this plan.
-It is not your right to receive individual case management, nor does the claims administrator have an obligation to provide it; the claims administrator provides these services at their sole and absolute discretion.
+It is not your right to receive individual case management, nor does the claims administrator have an obligation to provide it.